 There are a few possible causes of short-cycling.
 It can be caused by poor installation, first off (in the case it was too large for your home).
 If this is the case, though, you’ll notice short-cycling immediately following installation.
 Otherwise, you’re likely dealing with something like a clogged air filter or a malfunctioning component in the compressor.

 A grinding sound coming from your cooling system is most likely a sign of an air handler issue.
 The air handler is the component of your AC responsible for circulating air throughout the home.
 Moving that much air generates a good deal of friction, therefore the air handler motor contains lubricated bearings to help it run more smoothly.

-Hissing is very often an indication that you have air bubbles in the refrigerant line of your cooling system.
+Hissing sounds are very often an indication that you have air bubbles in the refrigerant line of your cooling system.
 This means you have a leak, which is a much more serious problem than you might realize.
 Your air conditioner relies on a certain amount (called a charge) of refrigerant in order to function as it should.

 An untreated leak will deplete your system’s refrigerant supply, causing a significant decline in output.
 Eventually, your air conditioner will stop working altogether—this is a serious issue that should not be ignored.

 When you need reliable air conditioning repairs, look no further than Aurora Plumbing Company.
 We have someone in your neighborhood today!